jcmdln/nixos/machine/README.md

-The 'machine' directory defines [NixOS Configuration][1] modules that share a [common](./common.nix) base.
+This directory contains a set of [NixOS Configuration][1] modules that share a [common](./common.nix) base.
 Each file represents the configuration of a particular class of machines such as servers, workstations, etc.